630 Davis Dr., Suite 100, Morrisville, NC 27560

-The NCIOM Task Force on Health Care Analytics has been convened at the request of the Division of Health Benefits (DHB) at the NC Department of Health and Human Services.
-The Task Force will define and prioritize specific quality improvement measures of health and health care to be used by DHB to drive improvement in population health in North Carolina.Back to Task Forces
+The NCIOM Task Force on Health Care Analytics was convened at the request of the Division of Health Benefits (DHB) at the NC Department of Health and Human Services.
+The Task Force defined and prioritized specific quality improvement measures of health and health care to be used by DHB to drive improvement in population health in North Carolina.Back to Task Forces

 C. Annette DuBard, MD, MPH